The RFDS in VIC

 Volunteers play a vital role in many areas of our work, but fundraising of this magnitude and importance needs significant and consistent resourcing, and we have found that employing a third party is the most effective way to do this.

 Yes.
-All face to face fundraising must comply with all regulations set by state governments and local authorities & councils.
+All face to face fundraising must comply with all regulations set by state governments and local authorities and councils.

 RFDS Victoria is also a member of the Public Fundraising Regulatory Association (PFRA), which means we comply with strict regulations to ensure transparent fundraising practices.
 We only work with professional agencies that are registered with the PFRA.